 Information in this article may change without notice.

-Should you wish to visit any of the Museums in Makhanda, please make contact with them first to confirm visiting times as they will differ during this lockdown period.
+Should you wish to visit any of the Museums in Makhanda, please contact them first to confirm visiting times as they will differ during this lockdown period.